How to Get a Job as a Financial Manager

 What is the Job Like?

 Financial managers work with a lot of numbers, but they also oversee teams of people, which means days are often spent on a mix of in-person and number-crunching activities.
-Ryan says daily activities include staying up to speed on the global markets and reading up on industry research.
-They also tend to work full-time.
-In the field, that often means more than 40 hours a week.
+Ryan says daily tasks include staying up to speed on the global markets and reading industry research.
+Financial managers also tend to work full time.
+In this field, that often means more than 40 hours a week.